unsplash-image-z81fCikflf0.jpg

 Through our Bridge to Tomorrow™ series and Critical Care Planning support, Julia Holman, End-of-Life Practitioner (ELP), helps families take the first steps in preparing for the unexpected.

-It begins with a question no parent or caregiver ever wants to ask — What would happen if I couldn't be there tomorrow?
+It begins with a question no parent or caregiver ever wants to ask: What would happen if I couldn't be there tomorrow?

 These conversations are hard, but they are acts of love.
-Through gentle guidance, we help families speak the words that feel impossible, honor the fears they carry, and build a future of care and protection for the ones they love most.
+With gentle guidance, we help families speak the words that feel impossible, honor the fears they carry, and build a future of care and protection for the ones they love most.

 Hands holding dried rose petals